f5devcentral/f5-velos-training/docs/velos_components_new.rst

 ===============================

-VELOS ships with a 4 post quick-install rail (SHP-0270-00).
+VELOS ships with a 4-post quick-install rail (SHP-0270-00).
 The rack is adjustable from 28” to 40”.

 .. image:: images/velos_components/4-post.png
   :align: center
   :scale: 60%

-There is also an optional 2 post shelf based rack mount kit that can be purchased (SHP-0272-00), with the caveat that the chassis will protrude out the front of the rack.
+There is also an optional 2 post shelf-based rack mount kit that can be purchased (SHP-0272-00), with the caveat that the chassis will protrude out the front of the rack.

 .. image:: images/velos_components/2-post.png
   :align: center